nais/doc/docs/persistence/mq.md

 # MQ

-Although we recommend using Kafka if possible, MQ is supported on the nais platform.
+MQ is supported on the nais platform on-premises and on GCP.
+We recommend using kafka where possible and sensible.

 ### Requirements